chrislabarge/chrislabarge/content/posts/bold-italic-tmux.md

 I came across this [Tutorial](https://gist.github.com/gutoyr/4192af1aced7a1b555df06bd3781a722) and it got me close to a solution.
-But there was issues.
+But there were issues.

 - Step 3 in the
   [tutorial](https://gist.github.com/gutoyr/4192af1aced7a1b555df06bd3781a722)